Skip to Content

 When to Call a Professional

-While cicadas do not require the same level of pest control as destructive insects, you may want professional help if:
+While cicadas generally do not require the same level of pest control as destructive insects, you may benefit from professional support if:

-• Young trees are being damaged
+• Your young trees or shrubs are being damaged by egg laying